Vanessa Noel: Business

 In October 1987, Noel simultaneously launched her fashion label and her first boutique on East 66th Street and Madison Avenue, across the street from Imelda Marcos'’ old townhouse.
-Her label was an immediate success and in 1990 she was asked to join the Council of Fashion Designers of America (CFDA) with recommendation letters written by Carolina Herrera, Carolyn Roehm and the CFDA director at the time Fern Mallis.
+In 1990, she was asked to join the Council of Fashion Designers of America (CFDA) with recommendation letters written by Carolina Herrera, Carolyn Roehm and the CFDA director at the time, Fern Mallis.

-Noel introduced her couture bridal collection in 1990, which was sold in her own boutique as well as Bergdorf Goodman and Neiman Marcus.
+Noel introduced her couture bridal collection in 1990, which was sold in her own boutique as well as at Bergdorf Goodman and Neiman Marcus.
 Shortly after the collection's launch, Noel designed a pair of shoes for Mariah Carey's wedding to Tommy Mottola in 1993.
-Noel's bridal collection was extremely well-received, and Vera Wang asked Noel to do her first collection of bridal shoes as well.
+Noel's bridal collection was well-received, and Vera Wang asked Noel to do her first collection of bridal shoes.

-In 1994 Noel opened her second boutique in Nantucket, Massachusetts where she spend childhood summers, and her boutique was the first New York boutique to open a location on Nantucket Island.
+In 1994, Noel opened her second boutique in Nantucket, Massachusetts, where she spent her childhood summers, and her boutique was the first New York boutique to open a location on Nantucket Island.

-In 1998 Noel designed a collection for C.Z.
-Guest, inspired by Guest's love of gardening.
+In 1998, Noel designed a collection for C. Z. Guest, inspired by Guest's love of gardening.
 The limited-edition CZ by Vanessa Noel collection was sold at Bergdorf Goodman and Neiman Marcus stores.

 Noel opened her flagship boutique on East 64th Street in October 2004.
-She designed the nearly 2,000 square foot space herself.
+She designed the nearly 2,000-square-foot space herself.